hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

   Must be greater than `0` if the database is used as a source for a [Read Replica][instance-replication], uses [low-downtime updates](#low-downtime-updates), or will use [RDS Blue/Green deployments][blue-green].
+* `backup_target` - (Optional, Forces new resource) Specifies where automated backups and manual snapshots are stored.
+Possible values are `region` (default) and `outposts`.
+See [Working with Amazon RDS on AWS Outposts](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-on-outposts.html) for more information.
 * `backup_window` - (Optional) The daily time range (in UTC) during which automated backups are created if they are enabled.
   Example: "09:46-10:16".
 Must not overlap with `maintenance_window`.
 * `blue_green_update` - (Optional) Enables low-downtime updates using [RDS Blue/Green deployments][blue-green].